-A copy of the completed and signed NOI, renewal forms, notice of coverage letter from the department, SWPPP, inspection records, the general permit, and when applicable, annual inspection reports, annual location reports, sample results, chain-of-custody sheets, and discharge monitoring reports shall be kept at the facility or reasonable alternative location.
+A copy of the completed and signed NOI, renewal forms, notice of coverage letter from the department, SWPPP, inspection records, the general permit, and when applicable, annual location reports, airfield pavement deicing certifications, sample results, chain-of-custody sheets, and discharge monitoring reports shall be kept at the facility or reasonable alternative location.
 Electronic copies are acceptable.
 All records must be kept for at least three years.
+All records related to airfield pavement deicing limitations must be kept for at least five years.